Senior Director of Diversity and Leadership Programs

-Mark A. Puente is the director of diversity and leadership programs at the Association of Research Libraries (ARL), a position he has held since 2009.
+Mark A. Puente is the senior director of diversity and leadership programs at the Association of Research Libraries (ARL).
+He was promoted to this position in January 2020 after serving as director of diversity and leadership programs since 2009.

 Mark directs all aspects of the Association’s diversity recruitment and leadership development programs, and serves as the ARL staff liaison to the ARL Diversity, Equity, and Inclusion Committee.
-Mark designs and directs the ARL Annual Leadership Symposium, the Leadership and Career Development Program (LCDP), the annual Mosaic Program Leadership Forum, and numerous other professional development events.
-He also leads the planning of the National Diversity in Libraries Conference (NDLC), last offered in 2016.
+Mark designs and directs the ARL Annual Leadership Symposium, the Kaleidoscope Program (formerly the Initiative to Recruit a Diverse Workforce), the Leadership and Career Development Program (LCDP), the annual Mosaic Program Leadership Forum, and numerous other professional development events.
+He also leads the planning of the Advancing Inclusion, Diversity, Equity, and Accessibility in Libraries & Archives (IDEAL) conference, last offered in 2019 in partnership with The Ohio State University Libraries and the Association of College & Research Libraries (ACRL).

 A frequent clinician, speaker, and facilitator, Mark has presented at regional and national conferences on topics such as diversity recruitment strategies, racial equity, networking, and residency programs in academic libraries.